brevzin/cpp_proposals/xxxx_relax_constexpr/relax-constexpr.md

 ```
 :::

-So I have some functions marked `constexpr` and some not, but all of them are still usable during constant evaluation time.
+So I have some functions marked `constexpr` and some not, but all of them are still usable during constant evaluation time (where appropriate based on `T`).
 The lack of consistency here is a bit jarring. `constexpr` functions should always be *maybe* `constexpr`, not *must be* `constexpr`.

 # Onwards to constexpr classes